richard-shan/fabRepo/docs/lessons/week2/2DModeling.md

-# 2D Modelling
+# 2D Modeling

 ## Gimp

-I tried out Gimp for 2D modelling.
+I tried out Gimp for 2D modeling.
 Gimp is a primarily raster-based program, but represents path structures in vector format.
 To test out Gimp, I decided to edit a picture of a parakeet!

 I first downloaded an image of a few parakeets from the internet.